Comicly69/Abtme/README.md

 AmethystDisplay (A repo made beside Amethystclient for making a Click-gui).

-Random stuff
+# Random stuff

 My website

 You can ask me about anything you want

-Main general-purpose languages
+What coding langauges do I know (Most of them I am still learning:

 Java

 C

 C++

 Css

 HTML

-Contact me with
+# Contact me with:

 Discord: Comicly